Location Norton Simon Museum

 Events at Norton Simon Museum

-Family Art Night invites guests with children ages 6 to 10 to think about who would be their valentine as they observe depictions of love in the European and Asian art collections, then crate a valentine’s garland using yarn, construction paper, markers and color sticks from 6:30 to 7:30 p.m., free with museum admission of $12 for adults, $9 for seniors and free for members, students and those 18 and younger.
+Family Art Night invites guests with children ages 6 to 10 to observe how others stand, walk or move, then create a tall figure using wire and foil from 6:30 to 7:30 p.m., free with museum admission of $12 for adults, $9 for seniors and free for members, students and those 18 and younger.